 There shall be individual room-controlled heat by valve or damper.

 Clean linen once a week, blankets laundered out every three (3) months, or when deemed necessary.
-New men to be supplied with clean blankets and sheets.
+New persons to be supplied with clean blankets and sheets.

 Interior of bedrooms painted including washrooms.